Native animals are protected in New South Wales by the Biodiversity Conservation Act 2016 (BC Act).

 You also don't need a dealer licence if you hold an animal keeper licence and only buy, sell or trade native animals with other licensed animal keepers as a hobby and not as a business.
 The dealing of native animals as a commercial business is not permitted under an animal keeper licence.

 Protecting native animals

-The Department of Planning, Industry and Environment commercial trade of protected native animals policy helps regulate the commercial trade of live native animals so that the conservation risks are minimised and the welfare requirements of captive animals are met.
+The Department of Climate Change, Energy, the Environment and Water commercial trade of protected native animals policy helps regulate the commercial trade of live native animals so that the conservation risks are minimised and the welfare requirements of captive animals are met.
 The policy informs licensed dealers of the regulatory requirements required when dealing in native reptiles or birds as a commercial business.